-With 5 lower case characters, an online attack would get your password right in an average of 1 hour, 21 minutes.
-However, by introducing say a capital letter, a number, and a special character, that time rises to around 1.5 months.
+With five lower case characters, an online attack could guess your password in a little over an hour.
+However, by introducing say a capital letter, a number, and a special character, that time rises to about one and a half months..

-With 7 lower case characters, a brute force attack would consume ~3.2 months, but if you introduce those other random characters, it rockets up to an average of 11 centuries!
-Taking it even further, at 8 characters the online crack time goes to 1,000 centuries which is effectively long enough to be considered near impossible under current computing capabilities.
+With seven lower case characters, a brute force attack would consume about three months.
+But if you introduce those other random characters, it skyrockets up to an average of eleven centuries.
+Taking it a step further, at eight characters the online crack time goes to 1,000 centuries which is effectively long enough to be considered near impossible under current computing capabilities.

-That said, if the hacker is able to do an offline, or massive cracking array scenario, the password can again be deduced in a matter of hours.
-As such, even though the typical minimum / safe password length is 8 characters, what you use as your password matters even more.
+That said, if the hacker is able to do an offline or massive cracking array scenario, the password can again be deduced in a matter of hours.
+As such, even though the typical minimum password length is eight characters, what you use as your password matters even more.

 Simplicity Opens the Door

 Every attempt to get your password will begin with guessing.
-According to a released hack file of 5 million passwords, we know what the most common passwords are, so hackers will start there.
+According to a released hack file of five million passwords, we know what the most common passwords are, so hackers will typically start there.

 So if a hacker is building a password list, it will include all of those plus versions of them with common substitutions.
-For example, variations of football include Football, Football1, Football1!, F00tb@ll1, etc. The most common practice is to capitalize the first letter of a password and put a number and/or special character at the end to meet complexity requirements.
+For example, variations of “password” include things like “Password,” “p@ssword” or “pa$$w0rd.”
+The most common practice is to capitalize the first letter of a password and put a number and/or special character at the end to meet complexity requirements.

-If a hacker is directly targeting you, they could easily find out personal details that you’ve freely posted in a blog, Internet forums, or on social media.
-Important dates in your life, or favorite sports team, food, animal, actor, or your hometown and schools — all those can exploited by hackers to build a comprehensive password list.
+If a hacker is directly targeting you, they could easily find out personal details that you’ve freely posted in a blog, Internet forum or social media.
+Important dates in your life, favorite sports team, pet names, hometown and schools — all those can be exploited by hackers to build a comprehensive password list.

 Phrase it Out